-This story is by Nicki Mechtly and was part of our 2017 Winter Writing Contest.
+This story is by Nicki Mechtly and won an Honorable Mention in our 2017 Winter Writing Contest.
 You can find all the writing contest stories here.

-“Cingo” came a whisper from the corner of the dark, dank space.
+“Cingo,” comes a whisper from the corner of the dark, dank space.
 Cingo is what Honey calls me, a name of her choosing to call me something other than “52.”
-I cannot bear to speak my name aloud in this place, not even in a whisper—not until I am free.
+I cannot bear to speak my name aloud in this place, not even in a whisper — not until I am free.